Pintuzoft/Avade/README.md

 some initial checks and then register the relay channel as "#channame-relay" for where chat from regular users (-ov) will end up.
 The +A channel mode will then be applied to the main channel.

+#### Audit staff

+Ofcourse IRC is a text based power struggle game, and this also applies to your staff members.
+Using the audit command you will be able to get information about when and how a staff member has been added/removed and also what the staff has been upto.

 ### Command list